Review: Citi Rewards Credit Card

 Citibank tells customers that points transfers will take 14 business days, but in reality it’s usually 24-48 hours for KrisFlyer, or 2-4 working days for other programmes.

-If you need your points credited instantly, you can move them via Kris+ at a rate of 10,000 TY points = 3,400 KrisPay miles.
+If you need your points credited instantly, you can transfer them via Kris+ at a rate of 10,000 TY points = 3,400 KrisPay miles.
 KrisPay miles can then be instantly converted to KrisFlyer miles at a 1:1 ratio.

 S$5 for new Kris+ Users